awsdocs/aws-dynamodb-encryption-docs/doc_source/troubleshooting.md

-# Troubleshooting Issues in Your DynamoDB Encryption Client Application<a name="troubleshooting"></a>
+# Troubleshooting issues in your DynamoDB Encryption Client application<a name="troubleshooting"></a>

 This section describes problems that you might encounter when using the DynamoDB Encryption Client and offers suggestions for resolving them\.